Han1018/PixelRNN/README.md

 so far is the pixelCNN, i will change the code to pixelRNN Todo list:
-- streamlized the old code
+- [ ] streamlized the old code
-- apply the old pixelCNN to mnist first to make sure it will work
+- [ ] apply the old pixelCNN to mnist first to make sure it will work successfully
-- change the pixelCNN to pixelRNN
+- [ ] change the pixelCNN to pixelRNN